stennety/mywebsite/_posts/2024-02-20-Experimenting-with-Synthetic-Data-from-Large-Models.md

 Setting scope relies on understanding user behaviour.
 What is the ideal behaviour?
 What does it look like when users are not being safe?
 What are the expected edge cases?

 For a new problem, in the context of a hackathon, we used LLMs to generate these scenarios, which gave us a good view of breadth on the problem.
 We made some trade-offs to get good results in testing:
-- We would focus on "Wearing helmet" / "Not wearing a helmet"
+- Focus on "Wearing helmet" / "Not wearing a helmet"
-- We would leave "Safely fastened" to future discovery
+- Leave "Safely fastened" to future discovery
-- We would target a breadth of users and scenes
+- Target a breadth of users and scenes
-- We assumed logic for exceptions, would be handled outside the AI model
+- Assume logic for exceptions, would be handled outside the AI model
-- We assumed the model would be built as part of a fault tolerant release (6)
+- Assume the model would be built as part of a fault tolerant release (6)

 This test scope addresses the most important attributes of a prototype to answer the initial questions about feasibility & value.
 It means we can release a test model to your phone that should feel 'good enough', and start gathering practical feedback.